TamilGeekGirl/TamilCorp-Analysis/LanguageResources/Readme.md

 This folder contains the code and link to access all the language resources created from TamilCorp

-**1.TamilDictionary.json** - A Tamil dictionary containing x Tamil words along with their frequencies obtained from TamilCorp.
+**1.TamilDictionary.json** - A Tamil dictionary containing around 8 million Tamil words obtained from TamilCorp.
+Includes words from 17 different genres.
+Some

 **2.tamil_word2vec.model** - A word2vec model obtained from the corpus that has 615 KB text data from each genre in TamilCorp (The input file used for all the statistical tests of significance).